Deep Blue Something (album)

 Deep Blue Something is the fourth studio album by alternative rock band Deep Blue Something.
 It was released on Aezra in 2001.

 Details

-While this self-titled album is their fourth release, it was the third album released in the US when Byzantium was released outside the US in 1998.
-Five of the tracks from Byzantium were included in this album with eight new tracks.
+While this is the band's forth album, it was only the third to release in the US, as Byzantium never was.
+This is likely why five tracks from Byzantium were included in this album, alongside the eight new tracks.